Can you have any reactions or side effects from vitamin B12 injections? Most documentation papers indicate you might experience any of these:

-- Mild diarrhea and/or upset stomach.
+- Mild diarrhea and/or upset stomach

-- Difficulty breathing or swallowing.
+- Difficulty breathing or swallowing

-- Weight loss or weight gain.
+- Weight loss or weight gain

-- Nervousness or restlessness.
+- Nervousness or restlessness

-- Nausea or vomiting.
+- Nausea or vomiting

-- Headaches or migraines.
+- Headaches or migraines

-- Paresthesias (tingling sensations).
+- Paresthesias (tingling sensations)

-- Rhinitis (chronic sneezing or a congested, drippy nose).
+- Rhinitis (chronic sneezing or a congested, drippy nose)

-- Skin reactions, such as rash, itching, swelling, blisters, or pain at the site of injection.
+- Skin reactions, such as rash, itching, swelling, blisters, or pain at the site of injection

-- Light joint pain.
+- Light joint pain

-- Lightheadedness or dizziness.
+- Lightheadedness or dizziness

-- Chest pain or discomfort.
+- Chest pain or discomfort

-- Low blood potassium levels.
+- Low blood potassium levels

-- Irregular heart beat.
+- Irregular heartbeat

-- Chills, night sweats, fever, or hot flushes.
+- Chills, night sweats, fever, or hot flushes

-However, people fail to recognize one thing.
-When patients have suffered a B12 deficiency through a disease like pernicious anemia, then quite often the disease is only diagnosed at the end stage.
-Many of the reported side effects of vitamin B12 injections are consistent with the disease itself.
-But adverse effects are recorded in a way that necessitates their inclusion as B12 injection symptoms as well.
+However, people often fail to recognize that many side effects of vitamin B12 injections are consistent with B12 deficiency itself.
+This overlap occurs because when patients have suffered a B12 deficiency through a disease like pernicious anemia, doctors often only diagnose the disease and start giving B12 shots at its end stage.
+But, adverse effects are recorded in a way that necessitates their inclusion as B12 injection symptoms.

 So, No Side Effects to B12 Injections?